 And all of us have that choice.

-Whether we be atheist, agnostic, or follow any other God besides the God of Abraham who became flesh incarnate as Jesus, the Christ, the “great I AM” (see Exodus 3:14 and John 8:58), we are making a choice, unlike Mary, to follow Godly directions laid before us.
+If we are an atheist, agnostic, or follow any other god besides the God of Abraham who became flesh incarnate as Jesus, the Christ, the “great I AM” (see Exodus 3:14 and John 8:58), we are making a choice, unlike Mary, to disregard and ignore the directions that have now been clearly laid before us.

 Like Mary, do you know?